tomw1808/tomw1808/README.md

  - [Morpher.com](https://morpher.com)
  - [Blockchain Courses](https://ethereum-blockchain-developer.com)

-# 2024 - RAG+LLMs, (Swing) Trading
+# 2024 - RAG+LLMs, Account Abstraction, (Swing) Trading
 I started toying around with RAG+LLMs.
-My Masters Thesis included a lot of text processing, whic comes in handy.
+My Masters Thesis included a lot of text processing, which comes in handy.
 I am currently playing with Jan.ai, Nitro and many more or less off-the-shelf products to summarize daily news to get actionale bullet points.

 I am also trying to get into Swing Trading.
 I always did trade based on fundamental news, but never tried to get entries and exits right.
 Currently reading Bob Volman -  Understanding Price Action.

+I also finally read up on ERC4337 - Account Abstraction and made a [litte video](https://youtu.be/v_V4Wqcn7vE) about it.

 # 2023 - CloudFormation, NextJS
 2023 was a big year for me.
 I finally got to fully learn Infrastructure as Code.
 The Morpher Infrastructure is now fully coded in yml files.

 Furthermore, I was trying to use Cloudformation in a special way: Building preview environments that clone production: RDS, ECS, Codepipelines with multi-arch builds, Fargate/Spot with EC2 in the mix, and many more.
 I am a big fan of Vercels previews.
 I am actively trying to bring them into my workflow with AWS CodePipeline and ECS.

 I also started to use NextJS, Tailwind and Framer-Motion.
 I like those animations a lot.

 💬 Ask me about anything, I'm always happy to help.